Jarred6068/MRGN/README.md

 ## Installation

-You can install MRGNtrio from github release with
+You can install MRGNtrio from GitHub release with

 ``` r
 install.packages("devtools")